-These three items appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated.
+The first three items appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated.
 They have been consolidated onto a single page here.
 Item 4 is a new addition from November, 2017 and logically follows the the first item.
 Item 5 is also from November, 2017 and is the logical extension of number 4.
 Number 6, also from Nov 2017 is related to number 5.
 Other entries on the Greek history of Naples and southern Italy are linked from within these items or in the main index under G. Thus, below:

 on what is now called the island of "Ischia" in c.
 750